mpokrass/Personality-notes/psych-356.md

 Mean between extremes.
 The middle way.
 - prudence (Ego) = wisdom, being in the world, not lost in some idealistic cloud.
 Knowing how to apply virtue in real circumstances.
 - courage. fortitude to do what is necessary but not too much to be bold.
-Related to the Id, agressive, sexual impulses.
+Related to the Id, aggressive, sexual impulses.
 - temperance, to enjoy yourself but not too much or too little
 - justice. consider others as well as yourself (but not too much)